pieterberg/Smartie-Sorter/electronics.md

 ### 2.1.
 Breadboard Schematic

 The breadboard schematic of the Smartie Sorter 3000 is presented in Figure 1.
-In Figure 1, the left breadboard represents the 12V circuit, while the right breadboard represents the 9V circuit.
+In Figure 1, the left breadboard represents the 12V circuit while the right breadboard represents the 9V circuit.
 The grounds of the two breadboards are connected for the 2N2222 NPN transistor to work.
 The [electronics](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/electronics) folder contains both a .png and an .svg version of the breadboard schematic.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/electronics/breadboard.png" alt="Breadboard schematic" width="70%">